Alfresco/docs-alfresco/content-services/latest/admin/securing-html-transforms.md

 Store this transform configuration in a file called `0200-html-via-txt.json`.

+### Deploying configuration
+You have two options for this, either deploy directly to the Alfresco Repository or deploy configuration to the Transform Router.

-### Deploy new configuration in Alfresco Repository
+#### Deploy new configuration to Alfresco Repository

 * Copy the `0200-html-via-txt.json` file into the `tomcat/shared/classes/alfresco/extension/transform/pipelines` directory
 * Make sure `alfresco-global.properties` is still configured with the default location for transform pipelines: `local.transform.pipeline.config.dir=shared/classes/alfresco/extension/transform/pipelines`

-### Deploy new configuration in T-Router
+#### Deploy new configuration to Transform Router

-* Copy the `0200-html-via-txt.json` file into the T-Router container, this is usually done by creating a custom image via a `Dockerfile`
+* Copy the `0200-html-via-txt.json` file into the Transform Router container, this is usually done by creating a custom image via a `Dockerfile`
 * Export an environment variable pointing to the file location inside the container.
   * The variable name should have this pattern: `TRANSFORMER_ROUTES_ADDITIONAL_<name>`
   * The variable can be defined inside the container: `export TRANSFORMER_ROUTES_ADDITIONAL_HTML_VIA_TXT="/0200-html-via-txt.json"`